c-lonas/astro-timeless-devlog/tech/src/pages/posts/011-t2a2-stack.md

 ## Introduction

 Looking for a shiny new tech stack to try out for your next project?
 This is a fun one.
 The name is a play on the [T3 stack](https://create.t3.gg/), from which this stack takes some inspiration.
-Since the T3 stack is modular by nature (as is T<sup>2</sup>A<sup>2</sup>) and both the "T's" in this stack are also in T3, it might be fair to think of it is a T3 variation.
-But I think Next.js is pretty integral to T3, and swapping out the engine changes the character of the stack significantly.
+Since the T3 stack is modular by nature (as is T<sup>2</sup>A<sup>2</sup>) and both the "T's" in this stack are also in T3, it might look like a variation on T3 if you aren't familiar with it- but at it's core, T3 uses Next.JS which is based on React, and is a much 'fuller' tech stack.
+T<sup>2</sup>A<sup>2</sup> is a fun, lightweight stack, and is not trying to do the same thing.

 In this post I'll give a brief explanation of the 'why', and then walk through setting up a simple project to cover the 'how'.